Research by Sebastian Saviano

 This research program develops a framework for understanding how uncertainty, observation, and reflexivity structure social transformation.
 It advances Potentialism and the Quantum-Continuity Model, which conceptualize social systems as metastable environments in which multiple trajectories coexist and are resolved through threshold events shaped by observation and interpretation.

-This manuscript develops Potentialism as a framework for understanding how uncertainty, observation, and reflexivity structure social transformation.
-It advances the Quantum-Continuity Model (QCM), which adapts the epistemic logic of superposition, collapse, and measurement into the social analogues of Transition Zones, Quantum Thresholds, and Quantum Measurement Events.
-Rather than treating social systems as literally quantum, QCM uses quantum-theoretic reasoning as an epistemological resource for conceptualizing indeterminacy, metastability, and discontinuous resolution in complex social systems.
+Under contract review at a major academic press; positive external reports received.
+The book develops Potentialism as a framework for understanding how uncertainty, observation, and reflexivity structure social transformation, advancing the Quantum-Continuity Model (QCM) as an epistemic adaptation of superposition, collapse, and measurement into the social analogues of Transition Zones, Quantum Thresholds, and Quantum Measurement Events.

 Working Paper: